 On November 10, 2016, the Directors established the Governance Committee.
 The purpose of the Governance Committee is to advise and make recommendations to the Board of Directors with respect to corporate governance principles and practices, and to recommend qualified candidates to the Board for election as directors of the Company, including the slate of directors that the Board proposes for election by shareholders at the annual meetings and candidates to fill vacancies occurring between annual meetings.
-As of the date of this proxy statement, Eric V. Brown, Joseph S. Calvaruso, Benjamin T. Ipema, and Larry D. Lueth, serve on the Governance Committee.
+As of the date of this proxy statement, Eric V. Brown, Joseph S. Calvaruso, Benjamin T. Ipema, Larry D. Lueth, and Virginia M. Seyferth serve on the Governance Committee.
 All of the members of the Governance Committee are "independent" directors as determined by the Board.
-The Governance Committee met five times during 2017.
+The Governance Committee met one time during 2020.

-PROPOSAL 2 - RATIFICATION OF THE APPOINTMENT OF THE INDEPENDENT AUDITORS FOR THE YEAR ENDING DECEMBER 31, 2018
+PROPOSAL 2 - RATIFICATION OF THE APPOINTMENT OF THE INDEPENDENT AUDITORS FOR THE YEAR ENDING DECEMBER 31, 2021

-The Audit Committee has appointed Plante & Moran, PLLC as the Company's independent auditors to audit the consolidated financial statements of the Company and its subsidiaries as of and for the year ending

-December 31, 2018, and to perform such other appropriate audit-related accounting, tax compliance or other tax services as may be approved by the Audit Committee.
-The Audit Committee and the Board propose and recommend that shareholders ratify the appointment of Plante & Moran, PLLC as the independent auditors for the year ending December 31, 2018.
+The Audit Committee has appointed Crowe, LLP as the Company's independent auditors to audit the consolidated financial statements of the Company and its subsidiaries as of and for the year ending December 31, 2021, and to perform such other appropriate audit-related accounting, tax compliance or other tax services as may be approved by the Audit Committee.
+The Audit Committee and the Board propose and recommend that shareholders ratify the appointment of Crowe, LLP as the independent auditors for the year ending December 31, 2021.

 This appointment is being submitted to shareholders for ratification.
 While ratification is not required, the Company believes it is an important corporate decision in which shareholders should participate.
-If the shareholders do not ratify the selection of Plante & Moran, PLLC to act as the Company's independent auditors for the year ending December 31, 2018, the Audit Committee will consider a change in independent auditors for the next year.
+If the shareholders do not ratify the selection of Crowe, LLP to act as the Company's independent auditors for the year ending December 31, 2021, the Audit Committee will consider a change in independent auditors for the next year.

-PROPOSAL 3 - ADOPTION OF THE 2018 STOCK OPTION AND RESTRICTED STOCK PLAN AND RESERVATION FOR ISSUANCE THEREUNDER 50,000 SHARES OF THE CORPORATION'S COMMON STOCK
+PROPOSAL 3 - ADOPTION OF THE 2021 STOCK OPTION AND RESTRICTED STOCK PLAN AND RESERVATION FOR ISSUANCE THEREUNDER 100,000 SHARES OF THE CORPORATION'S COMMON STOCK

-At its meeting on March 8, 2018, the Board of Directors of First National Bancorp, Inc. adopted the 2018 Stock Option and Restricted Stock Plan (the "2018 Stock Plan"), under which 50,000 shares of the Corporation's Common Stock would be authorized and reserved for issuance to participants.
-The Directors reviewed the 2018 Stock Plan and found the terms and conditions of the plan to be fair, reasonable and in the best interests of the Corporation and the Shareholders.
-A copy of the 2018 Stock Plan is attached hereto as Annex A.
+At its meeting on March 11, 2021, the Board of Directors of First National Bancorp, Inc. adopted the 2021 Stock Option and Restricted Stock Plan (the "2021 Stock Plan"), under which 100,000 shares of the Corporation's Common Stock would be authorized and reserved for issuance to participants.
+The Directors reviewed the 2021 Stock Plan and found the terms and conditions of the plan to be fair, reasonable and in the best interests of the Corporation and the Shareholders.
+A copy of the 2021 Stock Plan is attached hereto as Annex A.

-THE BOARD OF DIRECTORS RECOMMENDS THAT SHARESHOLDERS VOTE "FOR" THE ADOPTION OF 2018 STOCK PLAN AND AUTHORIZE THE RESERVATION OF 50,000 SHARES OF THE CORPORATION'S COMMON STOCK FOR THE PLAN
+THE BOARD OF DIRECTORS RECOMMENDS THAT SHARESHOLDERS VOTE "FOR" THE ADOPTION OF 2021 STOCK PLAN AND AUTHORIZE THE RESERVATION OF 100,000 SHARES OF THE CORPORATION'S COMMON STOCK FOR THE PLAN